 The future of bitcoin

-Compared to the early days of bitcoin, now it is less of a question of whether bitcoin will still be around a few years down the road, but how to best maximize its full potential as described in the latest issue of the Economist.
+Compared to the early days of bitcoin, now it is less of a question of whether bitcoin will still be around a few years down the road, but how to best maximize its full potential as described in a recent issue of the Economist.

 Like any major technology adoption (consider the Internet as an example), mainstream bitcoin adoption requires the true value of the technology to be unpacked at the right time.
 Some believe that the bitcoin blockchain is where the revolution lies and is bound thrive despite the ambiguity in governance and regulations.